The Ultimate Breakdown to Bodywork for Babies: Benefits, Techniques, and Tips

 Summary of Bodywork for Babies

 Many different techniques may be beneficial based on your baby’s individual needs.
 It’s important to know why your infant is being referred for bodywork to ensure it is something that is best addressed via bodywork.
 The common denominator of all techniques is touch.
-We can not downplay the incredible importance of touch on the nervous system and overall well-being.
+We can’t downplay the incredible importance of touch on the nervous system and overall well-being.

 p.s.